Why do we need smart meters?

 How do I know that my smart meter is accurate?

 We are confident our meters are both accurate and dependable.
 Smart meters essentially consist of two components: 1) a solid state electricity meter that the electricity industry has been using for over a decade without issue; and 2) a radio that enables the meter to communicate wirelessly.
 Unlike electro-mechanical meters, smart meters have no moving parts that can wear and potentially cause inaccurate readings over time.
-Smart meters meet the same stringent accuracy standards as our electro-mechanical meters, and are approved as a 0.5% accuracy class device by Measurement Canada.
+Smart meters meet the same stringent accuracy standards as our electro-mechanical meters.
 The manufacturers' test them for accuracy before they leave their facilities, and are further sample tested by Hydro One before they are deployed.

 What are the cost savings and environmental benefits of smart meters?